-for the ground state, as well as its quasiparticle and quasihole excitations, which is quite similar to the trial mathematical single wave-function (\ref{eq161}), which yields the "hidden interference" (mathematical cross-correlation) between particles and the respective cross-correlation energy.
+for the ground state, as well as its quasiparticle and quasihole excitations, which is quite similar to the trial mathematical wave-function (\ref{eq161}), which yields the "hidden" interference (mathematical cross-correlation) between particles and the respective cross-correlation energy.
 According to the theory of composite fermions, which was proposed by J. K. Jain ~\cite{Jain}, in the repulsive interactions, two (or, in general, an even number) flux quanta are captured by each electron, forming integer-charged quasiparticles called composite fermions.
-The fractional states of electrons are understood in this very effective theory as the integer quantum Hall effect of composite fermions, which may be {\it{reinterpreted}} as the "hidden interference" of particles.
-The present model {\it{interprets}} these effects simply in terms of the interfering unit-waves (particles) with the effective particle number ($0\leq{{\cal N}}\leq N^2$), which can be fractional number bigger or smaller than one [see, Eq. (\ref{eq147})].
+In this very effective theory, the fractional states of electrons are understood as the integer quantum Hall effect of composite fermions, which may be {\it{reinterpreted}} as products of the "hidden" interference of particles.
+The present model {\it{interprets}} these effects simply in terms of the interfering unit-waves (particles) with the effective number ($0\leq{{\cal N}}\leq N^2$) of particles, which can be fractional number bigger or smaller than one [see, Eq. (\ref{eq147})].